HMS New Zealand (1911): Design

 The ship carried eight BL 12-inch Mk X guns in four twin gun turrets.
 Two turrets were mounted fore and aft on the centreline, identified as 'A' and 'X' respectively.
 The other two were wing turrets mounted amidships and staggered diagonally: 'P' was forward and to port of the centre funnel, while 'Q' was situated starboard and aft.
 Each wing turret had a limited ability to fire to the opposite side, but if the ship was full broadside to her target she could bring all eight main guns to bear.
 Her secondary armament consisted of sixteen 4-inch BL Mk VII guns positioned in the superstructure.
-She mounted two 18-inch submerged torpedo tubes, one on each side aft of 'X' barbette, and twelve torpedoes were carried.
+She mounted two 18-inch (450 mm) submerged torpedo tubes, one on each side aft of 'X' barbette, and twelve torpedoes were carried.

 The Indefatigables were protected by a waterline 4–6 in armoured belt that extended between and covered the end barbettes.
 Their armoured deck ranged in thickness between 1.5 and 2.5 in with the thickest portions protecting the steering gear in the stern.
 The turret faces were 7 in thick, and the turrets were supported by barbettes of the same thickness.

 New Zealand's 'A' turret was fitted with a 9 ft rangefinder at the rear of the turret roof.
 It was also equipped to control the entire main armament in the event that the normal fire control positions were knocked out or communication between the primary positions and the gun layers was disabled.